qwerty1423/no-autopilot-mod/README.md

 or ask for help on the nuclear option discord.

+## Updates

-After updates, it is recommended to regenerate your config file at `BepInEx/config/com.qwerty1423.NOAutopilot.cfg` by either deleting it or moving it somewhere else and merging your changes with the newer version, because default config may change after an update.
+After updates, it is sometimes recommended to regenerate your config file at `BepInEx/config/com.qwerty1423.NOAutopilot.cfg` by either deleting it or moving it somewhere else and merging your changes with the newer version, because default config may change after an update.

 ## Default Controls